 States implement the requirements of Federal education policy via a State Plan.
 Many aspects of the State Accountability system are designed to meet the requirements of federal regulations.
 The Texas Education Agency (TEA) submitted its final Every Student Succeeds Act (ESSA) consolidated plan to the U.S. Department of Education on March 6, 2018.
 For more information about the State Plan, please visit the Every Student Succeeds Act page on the TEA website.

 In 2009, the 81st Texas Legislature passed House Bill 3, which required the Texas Education Agency (TEA) to increase the rigor of state assessments so that performance standards would clearly indicate students’ college readiness.
 STAAR tests the content standards of the Texas Essential Knowledge and Skills (TEKS) at a greater level of depth and complexity than previously, and emphasizes the skills that are needed to be successful in the next grade level or course.

-Which subjects will be tested with STAAR?
+Which subjects are tested with STAAR?

-At the elementary and middle school level, students are tested at the same grade levels and in the same subject areas as they were on TAKS.
 All students in grades 3-8 take a STAAR assessment in reading and mathematics each year, students in grades 4 and 7 are tested in writing, students in grades 5 and 8 are tested in science, and students in grade 8 are tested in social studies.

 Are there STAAR tests for special populations?